 Below, you will find a few examples of the research happening at UW Bothell that focuses on or relates to environmental sustainability.
 With the North Creek wetland restoration project on campus, we have a very unique ability to use our campus as a living laboratory, using research performed by our faculty and students to drive better management practices on campus.

 Are you performing research related to sustainability?
 Whether you are a faculty member or a student, we would love to hear about it.
-Feel free to contact Sustainability Coordinator Ben Silver to organize a profile of your research.
+Feel free to contact the Sustainability Office to organize a profile of your research.

 Dr. Warren Gold, IAS associate professor and director of UW Restoration Ecology Network, discusses his lab and field research on nonvascular plants that coat the surface of the soil and play vital roles in the Alpine ecosystems of the North Central Washington Cascades.
 Understanding these cryptobiotic crusts (i.e., lichens, mosses, fungi) - and how plants are affected by them - can lead to reestablishing damaged habitats.
 Dr. Gold also discusses his fascination with the Black Lily (a.k.a.
 "Indian Rice Root").
 (21 min., 16 sec.)